Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Signaghi (or Signagi) is one of my favorite small towns in Georgia.
 Signaghi is located in the southeast part of the country, not far from Russia and Azerbaijan.
 It’s a medieval walled city on the top of a hill, with views of the Caucasus mountains that make the border with Russia.

-As it’s the center of the wine region, there are opportunities to sample and drink some of the great Georgian wine such as Saperavi.
+As it’s the center of the wine region, there are opportunities to sample and drink some of the great Georgian wines such as Saperavi.
 The best activities in town include visiting the Orthodox church and strolling the cobblestone streets.
 You can also access the city way and hike the steep sides.

 When I visited there was a small café on the wall where you could purchase drinks and enjoy the view.
 Another fun trip is the 3km ride or hike to visit the Bodbe Monastery.
 The best place to stay in town is one of the private homestays where you can have a home-cooked meal.